max-carter-math/max-carter-math.github.io/teaching.md

 I can tutor postgraduate level mathematics courses in any areas such as topology, algebra, real/complex/functional/harmonic/Fourier analysis, group theory, measure theory, differential geometry/topology, representation theory, graph theory etc. I may also be able to assist in areas such as theoretical computer science, category theory, algebraic geometry, algebraic number theory and quantum physics, though, I don't have a high level of expertise in these areas.
 Feel free to contact me about any topics that don't fit under these headings.

 I am also open to providing free mathematics tutoring in exchange for language lessons (if you speak a language other than English).
-I'm interested in learning to speak and improve my skills in any of the following languages: German, French, Russian, Greek.
+I'm interested in learning to speak and improve my skills in the following languages: French, Greek, Russian, German.
 Let me know if you speak any of those languages and would be interested in such an exchange.

 #### The University of Newcastle (2019 - 2022)